Rodents & Pests

 Read more about Bed Bugs in Texas from DSHS Public Health Sanitation Program.

-REPORTING: If you are a renter of residential housing, you will need to notify your landlord.
+If you are a renter of residential housing, you will need to notify your landlord.
 If you are staying at a hotel/motel, notify the front desk of the situation.
-If the problem is not resolved, report to city code enforcement.
+If the problem persists or is not addressed, contact city code enforcement or DSHS to see how they may be able to assist.
 Bed bugs found in a personal home, consult a pest company for the best plan of action.

 Cockroaches